VoXaN24/OpenWRT-ASUS-RT-AC51U/README.md

 - Ethernet cable
 - Internet connection
 - Latest OpenWRT firmware for ASUS RT-AC51U
+- A computer or VM with Windows 7 (11 is not supported by the ASUS Software)

 ## Downloading OpenWRT Firmware
 1. Visit the [OpenWRT firmware download page](https://openwrt.org/toh/asus/rt-ac51u).
 2. Download the latest stable release for the ASUS RT-AC51U.
-Look for a file named something like `openwrt-<version>-ramips-mt7620-rt-ac51u-squashfs-sysupgrade.bin`.
+Look for a file named something like `openwrt-<version>-ramips-mt7620-rt-ac51u-squashfs-sysupgrade.bin` or use the file in the repo (last version 08/25).

 ## Flashing the Firmware
 ### Step 1: Connect to the Router
 1. Connect your computer to the ASUS RT-AC51U router using an Ethernet cable.
+If you use a VM, set the network card to bridge
 2. Set a static IP address on your computer.
 Use the following settings:
    - IP address: 192.168.1.2
    - Subnet mask: 255.255.255.0